Stream UK TV Abroad on your Smart TV

-Many people trying to watch UK TV abroad eventually consider setting up their own VPN server at home in the UK.
+If you’re watching UK TV abroad, sooner or later you’ll wonder about setting up your own VPN server at home in the UK.

 The idea seems simple.
-If your internet connection appears to come from your own UK house, services like BBC iPlayer, ITVX and Freely should work exactly the same as they do at home.
+If your internet connection appears to come from your own UK house, there’s no reason services like BBC iPlayer, ITVX and Freely shouldn’t work exactly the same as they do at home.

-This DIY approach can work in some cases, but it also comes with several limitations that are often overlooked.
+This DIY approach can work in some cases, but it also comes with several limitations that don’t get much attention.
 Upload speed restrictions, routing inefficiencies and connection reliability can all make streaming unstable.

-For many viewers abroad, a hosted UK residential VPN service ends up being a more reliable solution.
+For many viewers abroad, that’s why a hosted UK residential VPN service ends up being a more reliable solution.

 A typical DIY setup works like this: